 - If a shareholder leases property to the company, make sure that the lease is in writing, commercially reasonable, and that the terms of the lease are actually followed.

 - Keep all out-of-state filings current like: registrations to do business, foreign entity registrations, franchise taxes, and trade name and trademark filings.

 This is not designed to be a legal opinion or comprehensive list of corporate formalities, but rather a quick reminder of some of the key issues and documentation you should be preparing and maintaining to protect the independent identity and status of your corporation.
 Failing to establish and keep formalities in place can remove limited liability protection for the shareholders and officers making them potentially personally liable for company disputes.
 In other words, your corporate veil may be pierced.
 If you have any questions about your company and its corporate records or need any assistance with any of the above, please give us a call.

-(Mallon Lonnquist Morris & Watrous, PLLC, is a business, real estate, finance, and litigation law firm.
+(Mallon Lonnquist Morris & Watrous, PLLC, is a business, real estate, trust & estate, and litigation law firm.
 Craig T. Watrous is a Colorado business attorney with Mallon Lonnquist Morris & Watrous, PLLC, based in Denver, Colorado.
 Craig regularly represents corporations.
-Craig can be reached at firstname.lastname@example.org.)
+Craig can be reached directly at email@example.com and 303-722-2165)